-The first SNAD scheme provides security on each block of data similar to that provided by some cryptographic electronic mail security schemes.
+The first SNAD scheme provides security on each block of data similar to that provided by some cryptographic electronic mail security schemes such as PGP [28].
 Writes in this scheme encrypt each data block, compute a hash over the entire data object (including the metadata), and sign the hash using the user's private key.
 This hash can then be verified by anyone with the user's public key.
 In particular, the disk can recompute the hash and compare it against the hash signed by the user who sent the block.
 If they match, the disk successfully verifies the provided signature, and the user has the permission to write the file, the SNAD server writes the block to disk.
+The block security information for this scheme thus consists of a signed secure hash.

 Reads in this scheme require no operations by the SNAD server CPU, but do require that the client CPU check the hash and signature just as the SNAD server did on a write.
+Additionally, the client must decrypt the data.

 Table 1 summarizes the operations that must be done for each read and write request.
-Note that this scheme requires relatively expensive signature and verification operations for each disk request; in particular, the CPU on the network-attached disk must perform an expensive signature verification for each block write.
-Because this CPU is likely to be slow, the verification will reduce write performance.
+Note that this scheme requires relatively expensive signature and verification operations for each disk request; in particular, the CPU